 Gur-Emir Mausoleum, Samarkand

-The youngest son of Amir Temur, Shahruh was enthroned in Khurasan at age 20.
+The youngest son of Amir Timur, Shahruh was enthroned in Khurasan at age 20.
 He became supreme governor upon his father's death.
 He gave Maverannahr to his son, Mirzo Uiugbeg, who reigned for forty years.
 Shahruh died during a military campaign and was buried in Herat.
 Ulugbeg twice came to Khurasan and finally took the Herat throne.
 Then the remains of Shahruh were reburied in Samarkand.
 In 1449 Ulugbeg's son Abdullatif rose in rebellion.
 He dethroned his father and organized his murder.
 In turn, Abdullatif was soon dethroned, and the remains of Ulugbeg were buried in Gur-Emir.